 When can I start work?
 When is my permit active?

-Your permit will be issued based on the construction start and end dates you provide (given that at least 5 business days are provided for review), at which time all work is to be completed.
+Your permit will be issued based on the construction start and end dates you provide (given that at least 15 business days are provided for review of Obstruction permits; 60 days for Utility permits), at which time all work is to be completed.
 If the construction start and/or end date need to be modified, please contact the Public Works Department with 7 day minimum notice prior to start date and/or end date.

 Am I required to have an inspection?